The Working Men’s Club/Village Building and how it began

 The detailed accounts in the magazines graphically show how the funds were raised bit by bit mostly by local people, many of whom are named, and the tremendous effort that went into it.
 Clearly, those involved would have been rewarded in the knowledge that, immediately after the opening of the new building, it was reported “every night was crowded”.

 To my knowledge the building was still used as a ‘village building/working Men’s’ club at least until the 1940s and continued to be used for local meetings and latterly a dance school until finally in the mid-1970s it was sold and converted into flats.

-It is very unfortunate that the old ‘Village Building’, together with Shirley Cottage and one or two cottages of ‘old Shirley’, are along a short stretch of the Wickham Road which Croydon Council has designated for ‘Focussed Intensification’ in respect of possible re-development.
+It was at one point thought that the old ‘Village Building’, together with Shirley Cottage and one or two cottages of ‘old Shirley’ along a short stretch of the Wickham Road were a part of what Croydon Council had designated for ‘Focussed Intensification’ in respect of possible re-development.
 These buildings, with their own character and stories to tell, form part of our local history and are of the few which remain.

 It has, however, been noted in MORA’s submission for the current Croydon Local Plan Review with the suggestion that the area be re-designated as of local ‘Historic Importance’ and removed as an area for ‘Focussed Intensification’.